The Vermont Statutes Online

 (8) Any claim arising from the selection of or purposeful deviation from a particular set of standards for the planning and design of highways.

-(f) The limitations in subsection (e) of this section do not apply to claims against the State of Vermont to the extent that there exists coverage under a policy of liability insurance purchased by the Commissioner of Buildings and General Services.
+(f) The limitations in subsection (e) of this section do not apply to claims against the State of Vermont to the extent that there exists coverage under a policy of liability insurance purchased by the Secretary of Administration.